RTCommerce/RTCommerce.github.io/_posts/2024-7-16-admin-catalog-grid-product-url.md

 https://commercemarketplace.adobe.com/rtcommerce-admin-catalog-grid-product-url.html

 Start Using: Once installed and configured, you will see the product URLs directly in your admin catalog grid, allowing you to access product pages with a single click.

-## Why Choose RTCommerce?

-We prioritize innovation and customer satisfaction.
-Our team of experts continually develops solutions that address the real needs of e-commerce businesses.
-The Admin Catalog Grid Product URL Module is just one example of our commitment to enhancing your Adobe Commerce (Magento 2) experience with practical and efficient tools.